ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

     ibmcloud cr images
     ```
     {: pre}
+2. Check your [pull traffic and storage quota](/docs/services/Registry?topic=registry-registry_quota).
+If the limit is reached, free up used storage or ask your registry administrator to increase the quota.
+    ```
+    ibmcloud cr quota
+    ```
+    {: pre}
-2. Get the pod configuration file of a failing pod, and look for the `imagePullSecrets` section.
+3. Get the pod configuration file of a failing pod, and look for the `imagePullSecrets` section.
     ```
     kubectl get pod <pod_name> -o yaml
     ```